per1234/inoliblist/README.md

 - **Fork**: Whether the repository is a fork.
 - **Fork Of**: If the repository is a fork, the name of the parent.
 - **Last Push**: Timestamp of the last push to the repository.
 - **#Forks**: Number of forks of the repository.
-Note that this is forks of the repository specifically, as opposed to the "Fork" number shown on a repository's GitHub homepage, which is the total number of forks in the repository's network.
+Note: This is forks of the repository specifically, as opposed to the "Fork" number shown on a repository's GitHub homepage, which is the total number of forks in the repository's network.
 - **#Stars**: Number of people who have "starred" the repository.
 - **#Contributors**: Number of people who have committed to the repository.
 Note: This doesn't always match the contributor count shown on the home page of GitHub repositories.
 It may be that number includes the contributors with private email addresses.
 - **Status**: Combined status of the latest commit to the default branch.
 Status will typically indicate the result of continuous integration checks.
 - **License**: Repository license as [detected by GitHub](https://help.github.com/articles/licensing-a-repository/) from a license file in the root of the repository.
-Note this does not necessarily guarantee all content in the repository has that license.
+Note: This does not necessarily guarantee all content in the repository has that license.
   - `none`: There is no license file.
   - `unrecognized: There is a license file but it did not match a standard license type.
 - **Language**: The primary programming language of the repository, as detected by GitHub.
 - **Repo Description**: The repository description, as shown at the top of its home page.
 - **GitHub Topics**: The repository's [topics](https://help.github.com/articles/about-topics/).
 - **In Library Manager**: Whether the repository is listed in the [Arduino Library manager index](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ).
 - **LM name**: Value of the `name` field found in the library.properties metadata file used by the Arduino IDE.
-Note, these values are taken from the tip of the repository's default branch, not from the [Arduino Library Manager index file](http://downloads.arduino.cc/libraries/library_index.json), which populates them only from tagged versions.
+Note: These values are taken from the tip of the repository's default branch, not from the [Arduino Library Manager index file](http://downloads.arduino.cc/libraries/library_index.json), which populates them only from tagged versions.
 You can find more information on these fields in the [Arduino Library Specification](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification#libraryproperties-file-format).
 - **LM version**
 - **LM author**
 - **LM maintainer**